Quantifying Local Specialization in Deep Neural Networks: Appendix

 \textbf{Small CNNs (MNIST):} These networks had 3 convolutional layers with 64 $3 \times 3$ channels each with the second and third hidden layers being followed by max pooling with a 2 by 2 window.
 There was a final fully-connected hidden layer with 128 neurons.
 We train them with a batch size of 64 for 10 epochs.
 All small CNNs achieved a testing accuracy MNIST between 99.1\% and 99.4\%.
 On Fashion-MNIST, they achieved test accuracies between 91.8\% and 92.4\%.

 \textbf{Mid-sized VGG CNNs (CIFAR-10):} We implement a version of VGG-16 described by \citet{simonyan2014very, DBLP:conf/acpr/LiuD15}.
 We train these with Adam, for 200 epochs with a batch size of 128.
 These are trained using $L_2$ regularization with a coefficient of $5 \times 10^{-4}$ and dropout with a rate tuned per-layer as done in \citet{simonyan2014very, DBLP:conf/acpr/LiuD15}.
 Training was done with data augmentation which consisted of random rotations between 0 and 15 degrees, random shifts both vertically and horizontally of up to 10\% of the side length, and random horizontal flipping.
-The unregularized networks achieved testing accuracies between 90.3\% and 90.9\% while the regularized ones did between 82.8\% and 86.6\%.
+Test accuracies were between 82.8\% and 86.6\%.

 \textbf{Large CNNs (ImageNet):} We experimented with VGG-16 and 19 \citep{simonyan2014very} and ResNet-18, and 50 \citep{he2016deep} networks.
 Weights were obtained from the Python \texttt{image-classifiers} package, version 1.0.0.